What to Watch Verdict

-In the process of being distinctive, 'Discovery's third season lives up to the legacy of what made 'Star Trek' a decades-spanning phenomenon
+In the process of being distinctive, Discovery's third season lives up to the legacy of what made Star Trek a decades-spanning phenomenon

-- 🖖🏻Killer soft-reboot premise.
+🖖🏻Killer soft-reboot premise.

-- 🖖🏻Episodes feel self-contained and aren't held down by an overbearing mystery plot.
+🖖🏻Episodes feel self-contained and aren't held down by an overbearing mystery plot.

-- 🖖🏻Blu del Barrio is a very welcome addition to the cast.
+🖖🏻Blu del Barrio is a very welcome addition to the cast.

-- 🖖🏻Show feels uncertain about how much plot baggage to carry over from the previous season.
+🖖🏻Show feels uncertain about how much plot baggage to carry over from the previous season.

 What is Star Trek?
-It’s a simple enough question that doesn’t really have as straightforward enough answer.
+It’s a simple enough question that doesn’t really have a straightforward enough answer.
 Is it the iconography, the immediately recognizable uniforms, the starships, the distinctive alien races?
 Those are certainly what make Star Trek marketable, but not only have they varied in design over the franchise’s fifty-odd years of existence, but no one creates an emotional connection to a show based solely on neat production design.

-This seems to have been a fundamental misunderstanding in the creation of Star Trek: Discovery’s second season, a season of television weighed down by the competing visions of fired showrunners and new creative lead Alex Kurtzman, a studio mandate to seed as many spin-off ideas as possible to maximize the number of Treks currently in production, and telling a story based on so much mystery box predestination that it spent more time teasing how it could eventually be a good show rather than being a good show in the moment.
+This seems to have been a fundamental misunderstanding in the creation of Star Trek: Discovery’s second season.
+It was a season of television weighed down by the competing visions of fired showrunners and new creative lead Alex Kurtzman, a studio mandate to seed as many spin-off ideas as possible to maximize the number of Treks currently in production, and telling a story based on so much mystery box predestination that it spent more time teasing how it could eventually be a good show rather than being a good show in the moment.
 Never mind consistently interesting characters, philosophical quandaries of living in a multicultural universe, or even explorations of strange new worlds.
 Just look at young sexy Spock and remember that our series protagonist is only important because she’s related to the franchise’s most iconic character.

 This preamble may not seem relevant to reviewing Discovery’s third season, but it’s necessary groundwork to lay in establishing that this season may be the most positive turnaround I’ve ever seen from a show that was testing my patience.
 I had hopes that the inclusion of new co-showrunner Michelle Paradise and the soft reboot premise of sending the crew of the Discovery into the far-flung future would finally rid the show of its nostalgia-baiting baggage, but I never anticipated how much of a reinvention the show would undergo.
 Kurtzman and Paradise have transformed this show into a modern rumination on the meaning of legacy.
 In essence, Discovery’s raison d’etre is now to ask “What is Star Trek?”